TebogoYungMercykay/TebogoYungMercykay/README.md

 ## Studies
 ____________________________________________________________________________________
 - I’m currently studying Computer Sciences @ The University Of Prtetoria(UP)
-- I also compleeted the Cloud Development Nanodegree Program by Udacity (ALX).
+- I also completed the Cloud Development Nanodegree Program by Udacity (ALX).

 ## Employment
 ____________________________________________________________________________________